PLAY THERAPY & PARENTING SUPPORT

 Step 02

-Complete an assessment that includes 3 to 4 play therapy visits for your child — I find that most children end up really enjoying play therapy!
+Schedule weekly play therapy visits for your child — I find that most children end up really enjoying therapy!

 Step 03